-- e) Great care should be exercised to disengage all of the threads before lifting the tubing out of the box connector.
-Do not jump out of the box connector. - 4.6.3 Standing Back - a) Tubulars should be set on a firm wooden platform when stood back in the derrick. - b) Protect threads from dirt or damage when the tubulars are out of the hole.
-Thread protectors should be installed on the pin members when standing back and may be required in the box connector when conditions warrant. - 4.6.4 Re-Running - a) Clean connection members fully and inspect for damage. - b) Field repair any small protrusion on threads. - c) Re-run as per 4.4 and 4.5. - 4.6.5 Laying Down - a) Clean protectors shall be placed on the tubulars before they are laid down. - b) If tubulars are stored or re-used, remove the protectors after laying down, clean and inspect connections.
-Coat all exposed threads with water displacing oil (WD-40) followed by Kendex or alternately with other approved thread compound and install clean thread protectors.
+- b) Protect threads from dirt or damage when the tubulars are out of the hole.
+Thread protectors should be installed on the pin members when standing back and may be required in the box when conditions warrant. - 4.6.4 Re-Running - a) Clean connection members fully and inspect for damage. - b) Re-run as per 4.4 and 4.5. - 4.6.5 Laying Down - a) Clean protectors shall be placed on the tubulars before they are laid down. - b) If tubulars are stored or re-used, remove the protectors after laying down, clean and inspect connections.
+Coat all exposed threads with water displacing oil (WD-40) followed by Kendex or other acceptable storage compound and install clean thread protectors. - 4.7 Seal Ring (Optional) - 4.7.1 The seal ring is inserted into a machined groove in the box designed to provide continuity of the corrosion resistance on coated pipe.